Skip to main content

 Other Types of Depression

 There are many types of depression not mentioned here.
 Individuals experiencing any form of depression can seldom recover without professional help.
 In each case, the link between alcoholism and depression is clear.
 Alcoholism aggravates depression, and the symptoms of depression are aggravated by alcohol use.
-The problem is more prevalent than most realize.
+The problem is more prevalent than most realize especially in long term alcohol addiction.
 Other forms of depression can include:

 • Psychotic Depression includes symptoms of hallucinations, paranoia, and delusions